Angular dependence of resonant inelastic x-ray scattering: a spherical tensor expansion: Introduction

 \section{Introduction}

-Resonant inelastic x-ray scattering (RIXS) is a remarkable tool to study electronic and phonon excitations in solids~\cite{Ament-11}.
-By selecting the suitable absorption edge one can choose a specific atomic species and orbital in a complex compound.
-The information content of RIXS is enhanced by the fact that the observed spectra depend on the polarization and direction of the incident and scattered beams.
-As a matter of fact, there is so much information in RIXS spectra that it is difficult to know whether a specific set of experiments exhausts it or not.
-The main purpose of our paper is precisely to determine a finite set of fundamental spectra in terms of which all possible experimental spectra can be expressed.
-More precisely, the RIXS spectrum obtained for a given wavevector and polarization vector of the incident beam ($\bfk$ and $\epsilon$) and scattered beam ($\bfk_s$ and $\epsilon_s$) is written as a sum of terms which are a fundamental spectrum~\cite{Brouder-93-Schille,Thole-94-2} (independent of the incident and scattered beam) multiplied by a given polynomial in $\bfk$, $\epsilon$, $\bfk_s$ and $\epsilon_s$.
+Resonant inelastic scattering (RIS) spectroscopies are remarkable tools to study electronic, magnetic and vibrational properties of materials \cite{Ament-11}.
+They span a broad energy range, from infrared frequencies for phonon excitations, through optical photons for electronic excitations to x-ray energies for Resonant Inelastic X-ray Scattering (RIXS).
+The richness of these spectroscopies is due to the large number of possible spectra obtained by varying the energy, direction and polarization state of the incident and scattered electromagnetic waves.
+As a matter of fact, there is so much information in the spectra that it is difficult to know whether a specific set of experiments measures all potential information.
+The main purpose of this paper is to determine a finite set of fundamental spectra in terms of which all possible experimental spectra can be expressed.
+More precisely, the resonant inelastic scattering spectrum obtained for a given wavevector and polarization vector of the incident beam ($\bfk$ and $\epsilon$) and scattered beam ($\bfk_s$ and $\epsilon_s$) is written as a sum of terms which are fundamental spectra~\cite{Brouder-93-Schille,Thole-94-2} (independent of the incident and scattered beam) multiplied by an explicit polynomial in $\bfk$, $\epsilon$, $\bfk_s$ and $\epsilon_s$.

-The number of available fundamental spectra decreases when the sample is a powder or when the polarization of the scattered beam is not measured.
-For example we show that the RIXS spectrum of a powder sample for electric dipole excitation and electric dipole emission with undetected scattered polarization is the sum of only three fundamental spectra.